 Finding the right area or suburb to live in is an important step for all new arrivals in Melbourne.
 An expat's neighbourhood becomes their immediate community and will shape day-to-day experiences such as commuting, shopping, entertainment and, for those with children, schooling.

-When choosing housing in Melbourne, a good starting point is to consider the kind of lifestyle one is looking for: convenient city living, beachside sun and sand, family-oriented comfort or an alternative, lively area.
-In diverse Melbourne, this can be more useful than choosing from the usual ‘north, south, east or west’ city divisions – although locals are likely to favour their ‘side’ of the city and say it is undoubtedly the best.
+When choosing housing in Melbourne, a good starting point for expats is to consider the kind of lifestyle they’re after: convenient city living, beachside sun and sand, family-oriented comfort or a more lively bohemian area.

 City-dweller areas in Melbourne

 Docklands is a bustling riverside suburb comprised of trendy apartment buildings and impressive architecture.
 The area is popular with young professionals, particularly high-flying business types who work in the adjacent Melbourne Central Business District.
 Apartments in Docklands are typically pricey, but make up for it with facilities such as gyms and other mod cons on-site.
 Not to mention the unrivalled views of the Yarra River.